DanFON/RytenLabWebsite/README.md

 7. pip3
 8. ubuntu server 16.04 or latest version

-# Design stages & packages
+# Installation of packages
 1. remove db.sqlite3 (if you wish to use postgresql)
 2. install postgresql
 3. install py-dev
-4. make a directory
-5. install a virtualenv
+4. install a virtualenv
-6. create a virtual environment
-7. now istall Django version
+3. now istall Django version
-8. install psycopg2 (use with postgres)
+6. install psycopg2 (use with postgres)

-9. start new django project
+# Database
-10. configure django database settings
+1. configure django database settings
-11. migrate database
+2. migrate database
-12. create super user
+3. create super user

 # Development process
+1. make a directory
+2. create a virtual environment
+3. start new django project
-1. Start the website development
+4. Start the website development
-2. create templates
+5. create templates
-3. static files and so on
+6. static files and so on